doublesecretagency/craft-notifier/docs/how-it-works/add-an-event-trigger.md

-# Create a Message Trigger
+# Add an Event Trigger

 Before you can add any notification messages, you must first create a **message trigger**.
 Each trigger is tied directly to a specific [event](https://craftcms.com/knowledge-base/custom-module-events) within Craft.